 What is Revenge Bedtime Procrastination?
 Definition & Meaning

-Revenge bedtime procrastination involves putting off key tasks during the day in favor of leisure.
+Revenge bedtime procrastination is a bad habit that involves putting off key tasks during the day in favor of leisure.
 Later at night, you spend time performing those key tasks at the expense of sleep.

 This leads to a lack of sleep and a disturbance of your natural sleep schedule.

 In general, people justify procrastinating during the day by working at night, but they overlook the ongoing sleep loss consequences.